 Number of permissible attempts and associated costs

 Applicants are permitted a maximum number of four attempts at the MCQ.
-The first attempt (both papers) is free, subsequent attempts will be charged at £150 if you are required to re-sit both papers and £75 to re-sit a single paper.
 A successful attempt at the MCQ is valid for a maximum of 12 months from the date of the assessment.
 Guidelines on Learning Needs Assessment Attempts and resits table.

 Preparation resources for entry assessments